Libby Purves: Personal life

 Purves is married to broadcaster Paul Heiney.
-The couple has one surviving child.
-Their first child, Nicholas, died on 26 June 2006, at age 23.
+The couple have two children.
+Their first child, Nicholas, died in 2006, at age 23.
 A collection of his poems and sea-logs of a Pacific journey under square rig, The Silence at the Song's End, has been published, inspired a song cycle by Joseph Phibbs (2008), and was broadcast on Radio 4.